 Ways of funding

 A semester abroad usually represents an additional financial burden.
 There will be travel costs and study fees if you go abroad as a so-called free mover.
 The lease cost and cost of living is often higher in the host country than in Germany.
-The easiest way to spend a semester abroad is to take part in an exchange programme of the University of Münster School of Business & Economics or the WWU.
+The easiest way to spend a semester abroad is to take part in an exchange program of the School of Business and Economics or the WWU.
 This way you do not have to pay any tuition/enrolment fees or these can be greatly reduced.

 Here you will find a selection of grants and scholarships.

 If you want to study abroad via the ERASMUS program, you have to apply for a place at a partner university at the IRC.
 Requirements are that you are enrolled at the WWU Münster, have already studied here for at least one year and meet the language requirements for the target country (at least level B1).
 Participants in the ERASMUS program must achieve between 18-30 ECTS at the host university and, in the best case, have all courses at WWU credited.
 You can find more information about application here.

 Funding is available for 4 months / 120 days per semester abroad (max.
 2 semesters), depending on the country.

 Group 1 = (exp.)
 600,00 € monthly: Denmark, Finland, Ireland, Iceland, Liechtenstein, Norway, Sweden

 Group 2 = (exp.)
 540,00 € per month: Austria, Belgium, France, Greece, Italy, Netherlands, Portugal, Spain

 Group 3 = (exp.)
 490,00 € monthly: Bulgaria, Lithuania, Poland, Romania, Slovenia, Czech Republic, Turkey, Hungary